Posted On Dec 26, 2019

 You might have the question if you still cannot be free of that high pesticide intake.
 But the answer is “NO”.
-The overall pesticide levels in the organic foods is nearly 10 to 100 times lower than the conventionally produced food.
-The pesticide residues in the organic foods is 3 to 4 times less likely than in the regular foods.
+The overall pesticide levels in organic foods are nearly 10 to 100 times lower than the conventionally produced food.
+The pesticide residues in organic foods are 3 to 4 times less likely than in regular foods.

-The toxic metals such as cadmium in the organic foods are also relatively low compared to the regular foods.
+The toxic metals such as cadmium in organic foods are also relatively low compared to regular foods.

 Organic foods also regulate the use of food additives and processing aids such as artificial sweeteners, flavors, and coloring agents.

-It is not certain whether organic foods are more nutritious over the inorganic foods.
-Few studies have shown that they have little higher levels of vitamin C, antioxidants, and certain minerals which offer protection against cardiovascular diseases, aging and cancer.
-Antioxidant content is nearly 60% higher in the organic fruits, vegetables and grains over the inorganic counterparts.
+It is not certain whether organic foods are more nutritious the inorganic foods.
+Few studies have shown that they have little higher levels of vitamin C, antioxidants, and certain minerals which offer protection against cardiovascular diseases, aging, and cancer.
+Antioxidant content is nearly 60% higher in the organic fruits, vegetables, and grains than the inorganic counterparts.

-Flavonones which can reduce your risk for stroke are found to be 69% higher in the organic foods over the conventional foods.
+Flavanones which can reduce your risk for stroke are found to be 69% higher in organic foods over conventional foods.